 Source: Vanguard.

-That’s why our all-in-one multi-asset funds – our LifeStrategy funds and our Target Retirement Funds – do the rebalancing for you.
+This is why our all-in-one multi-asset funds – our LifeStrategy funds and our Target Retirement Funds – do the rebalancing for you.

 1 Gary P. Brinson, L. Randolph Hood, and Gilbert L. Beebower, 1995.
 "Determinants of portfolio performance."
 Financial Analysts Journal 51(1):133–8.
 (Feature Articles, 1985–1994.)